Wyoming Mechanic Lien Law: Complete Guide

 Mechanic Lien Enforcement Deadlines

-Suit within 180 days of mechanic lien filing; public works bond claims between 90 days and 1 year after last furnishing
+Suit within 180 days of mechanic lien filing; public works bond suit within 1 year of the notice of final payment publication on state projects

 Frequently Asked Questions